Overview of Huawei – Company History

 Limitations of the Huawei Inverters

 Huawei’s user manual suggests that their inverters should not be installed in salt areas, defined as 500m from the coast or prone to sea breeze.
-That is a pretty broad sweeping definition and covers a significant potion of Australian buildings.
-Installing Huawei inverters within these regions may impact your ability to claim warranty.
+That is a pretty broad sweeping definition and covers a significant portion of Australian buildings.
+Although Huawei inverters are IP65 rated, installing Huawei inverters within these regions may impact your ability to claim warranty.

 Huawei Warranty Periods